 The intentional way is about starting by getting clear on what you really want and where you would best thrive.

 The desire for the more intentional way is exactly why people see a career coach or use a career clarity process of some kind.
-And why they might use an understanding job search coach so that the search process itself can be more intentional and effective.
+And why they might use an understanding job search coach so that the job search process itself can be more intentional and effective.